Key Takeaways

 What is Merchant Bank

-- Merchant banks are financial institutions and companies that deal with international finance for multinational corporations, high-net-worth individuals (HWNIs) by providing legal financial advice, loan services, fundraising services, and investing equity capital.
+- Merchant banks are financial institutions and companies that deal with international finance for multinational corporations and high-net-worth individuals (HWNIs) by providing legal and financial advice, loan services, fundraising services, and investing equity capital.

-- Generally, banks provide services like checking accounts, investments, bill payments, etc. These banks are more focused on services for large corporations instead of the general public.
+- Generally, banks provide services like checking accounts, investments, bill payments, etc. These banks focus more on services for large corporations than the general public.

-- Merchant banks for small scale institutions raise money by raising initial public offering (IPO) by corporate credit products providing, bridge financing, equity financing, and mezzanine financing.
+- Merchant banks for small-scale institutions raise money by raising initial public offerings (IPO) through corporate credit products providing bridge, equity, and mezzanine financing.
 They consult on trading and trade technology.
 They also issue and sell securities on behalf of corporations to investors.

-- Large merchant banks however place equity by acquiring a considerable share of the company’s ownership.
-The ownership is acquiring keeping in mind the company’s future growth rate.
+- Large merchant banks, however, place equity by acquiring a considerable share of the company’s ownership.
+The ownership is acquired keeping in mind the company’s future growth rate.
 This seals the gap between venture capital and public stock.
-The regulatory disclosure by merchant banks isn’t required while acquiring ownerships is very less.
+The regulatory disclosure by merchant banks isn’t required, while acquiring ownership is very less.

 The traditional functions include: